Neck Lift Procedure – Everything you need to know about

 - Someone who can stay with you at least the first 24 hours after surgery

-What are the Side Effects and Complications that Might Arise?
+What are the Neck Lift Side Effects and Complications?

 You will have swelling and bruising that can last for several days after a neck lift.
 You may feel tightness or tingling and different sensations, including burning or pulling.
 You also will experience numbness.
 These are all normal in the first few weeks following surgery and should not be cause for concern.